NLESC-JCER/cpp2wasm/README.md

 ### Executing long running methods in JavaScript

 Executing a long running C++ method will block the browser from running any other code like updating the user interface.
-This is not very nice for the user.
-To run the method in the background, [web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) have been defined.
+In order to avoid this, the method can be run in the background using [web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).
 A web worker runs in its own thread and can be interacted with from JavaScript using messages.

 Example of starting and interacting with a web worker